SK Sabir Boss vs Raistar: Who has better stats in Free Fire in January 2021?

 Comparison

-Both SK Sabir Boss and Raistar are gifted Garena Free Fire players and boast impressive stats in the battle royale sensation.
+Both SK Sabir Boss and Raistar are skilled players in Garena Free Fire.

-In the lifetime mode, SK Sabir Boss has better stats in the squad matches while Raistar has the edge in the solo games.
-When it comes to the lifetime duo matches, Raistar has a better K/D ratio while SK Sabir has a higher win rate.
+While SK Sabir Boss has better stats in the lifetime squad matches, Raistar has a better K/D ratio and win rate in the lifetime solo games.
+Meanwhile, in the lifetime duo matches, SK Sabir Boss has a higher win rate while Raistar has a better K/D ratio.

-It is not possible to compare the two players' ranked stats in the solo and duo matches as Raistar has not played enough games.
-However, in the ranked squad mode, SK Sabir Boss has the edge over Raistar in terms of K/D ratio and win rate.
+It is not possible to compare the two content creators' ranked stats in the solo and duo matches as Raistar has not played enough games.
+However, when it comes to the ranked squad mode, SK Sabir Boss has better stats than Raistar.

-Also Read: How to top up Free Fire diamonds from Games Kharido and other websites in January 2021Published 19 Jan 2021, 10:27 IST
+Also Read: Amitbhai (Desi Gamers) vs Helping Gamer: Who has better stats in Free Fire?Published 23 Jan 2021, 13:26 IST